-Mistake #6: Failing to properly set up your online workers
+Mistake #6: Failing to properly set up online workers

-One thing we’ve found useful is using chat to onboard new employees, rather than getting on a call.
-This way, the new employee has a log of everything you’ve discussed together.
-If you are using overseas employees, this can also help with language barrier issues when it comes to accents and phrasing.
+One thing we’ve found useful is using chat to onboard new workers, rather than getting on a call.
+This way, the new worker has a log of everything you’ve discussed together.
+If you are using overseas workers, this can also help with language barrier issues when it comes to accents and phrasing.

 In addition to these tips, we recommend using a tool like TeamViewer to view their screen as you onboard them.
 There’s always a potential for miscommunication when collaborating online.
 If you can view their screen, you can be sure they are correctly performing the tasks you are explaining.

-Mistake #7: Not cross-training in your free time
+Mistake #7: Not preparing backups in your free time

 This mistake is closely related to Mistake #5.
 You always want to be at a place where your business runs well, even if someone goes on vacation or leaves unexpectedly.
-That’s why you should consider regularly cross-training online contractors on each other’s tasks.
+That’s why you should consider getting other online contractors up to sped on each other’s tasks.
 This way, you never have to face an emergency.
-Let’s say you have an employee named Peter who gets too sick to work.
-If he isn’t available, you can have Mindy take over, since you’ve already cross-trained her on Peter’s day to day tasks.
+Let’s say you have a worker named Peter who gets too sick to work.
+If he isn’t available, you can have Mindy take over, since you’ve already caught her up on Peter’s day to day tasks.